squinkylabs/SquinkyVCV/docs/compressor2.md

 The "Limiter" is an infinite ratio hard-knee compressor.
 It is also implemented much differently than the other ratios.
 Consequently it uses almost no CPU when processing 16 channels.
 So, if you want to "Squash everything" it's a very economical setting.

 Comp II has a fixed (preset) selection of compression ratios and knee widths.
-Using presets like this allows Comp to have very high audio quality without using much CPU.
+Using presets like this allows Comp II to have very high audio quality without using much CPU.

 Comp II also has a wet/dry mix to allow "parallel compression", which is very stylish right now.